 A Mediator’s Guide to Post-Election Conversations: 5 Steps to Navigating Political Discourse

-You know those viral YouTube dad reflex videos?
-The ones where a father, seemingly unaware, nonchalantly saves his child from a runaway wagon, malfunctioning swing set, or outrigger canoe…all without spilling a drop of his beer.
-That is my approach to conflict resolution.
-When I find myself staring down the metaphorical barrel of an accusatory pointer finger, I take a breath, relax, and just let my mediator reflexes kick in.
 That is what I’m doing this morning, Tuesday, November 4, 2020.
 The morning after (a very long, and unsatisfying) Election Night.
 A day wrought with emotion, combativeness, and misinformation.
 Like nearly 140 million of my fellow Americans, I participated in yesterday’s election.
-In the months leading up to the election, I digested all the forecasting models, listened to the experts tell me the term Election Night is a misnomer, and Election 2020 would make Election 2000 look like a walk in the park.
-However, I still woke up this morning with equal parts anxiety, skepticism, and frustration; clamoring for a decision that I knew would not come for at least several days (or even weeks.)
-So I did what any good professional neutral does.
+In the months leading up to the election, I digested all the forecasting models and listened to the experts tell me the term Election Night is a misnomer and that Election 2020 would make Election 2000 look like a walk in the park.
+However, I still woke up this morning with equal parts anxiety, skepticism, and frustration, clamoring for a decision that I knew would not come for at least several days (or even weeks.)
+So, I did what any good professional neutral does.
 I leaned into the potential conflict and let my mediator reflexes take over.

-Unlike dad reflexes, which must be some type of Darwinian survival instinct, mediator reflexes are not some preternatural ability.
+Unlike dad reflexes, which must be some Darwinian survival instinct, mediator reflexes are not some preternatural ability.
 For the most part, it’s a learned skill.
-It is conflict-savvy muscle memory that takes years to perfect; but in the spirit of community, I’d like to share a few helpful everyday conflict resolution strategies that I use in my mediation practice that will hopefully help you navigate the post-election conversational grenades that are sure to be lobbed your way as the days and weeks pass.
+It is conflict-savvy muscle memory that takes years to perfect, but in the spirit of community, I’d like to share a few helpful everyday conflict resolution strategies that I use in my mediation practice that will hopefully help you navigate the post-election conversational grenades that are sure to be lobbed your way as the days and weeks pass.

-Remember, we were all on the same team at one point – If you find yourself in a confrontational situation with an individual, remember that somewhere in the not too distant past, you shared something in common with that person.
+Remember, we were all on the same team at one point – If you find yourself in a confrontational situation with an individual, remember that somewhere in the not-too-distant past, you shared something in common with that person.
 Maybe you are family members, co-workers, college roommates, neighbors, PTA members, soccer moms, etc. Something you found valuable brought you together.
 Chances are that thing is still a prevalent part of your life.
-You’ve got to weigh the cost to benefit of letting emotional, unchecked discourse ruin that relationship.
+You’ve got to weigh the cost to the benefit of letting emotional, unchecked discourse ruin that relationship.

 If, after careful examination, you realize that your connection to this person is cursory, then what do you have to gain from mixing it up with them?
 Just let it go.
 Do not engage on that level.
-Keep the relationship on the surface where you can both navigate the shallow waters of pleasant conversation without substanceThe world will be ok if you choose not to convert the Facebook friend you acquired twelve years ago when you were on that liquid cleanse that cost you $129 for 3 days of celery juice.
+Keep the relationship on the surface where you can both navigate the shallow waters of pleasant conversation without substance.
+The world will be ok if you choose not to convert the Facebook friend you acquired twelve years ago when you were on that liquid cleanse that cost you $129 for 3 days of celery juice.

 Break the ice – The most valuable tool I have as a mediator is my opening statement.
 It’s the point in the mediation where I set the table, providing the adversaries with a set of mutually beneficial expectations and ground rules.
 My greatest weapon during the opening statement is humor.
-A few jokes or light hearted observations (always at my own expense) help disarm the combatants and depressurize the room, reminding us that we are not that different after all.
+A few jokes or light-hearted observations (always at my own expense) help disarm the combatants and depressurize the room, reminding us that we are not that different after all.

 Here is the key: You do not need to be John Mulaney to break the ice.
 You just need to be sincere and genuine.
 To that point, sarcasm does not work in conflict resolution.
 Neither does passive aggressiveness veiled as humor.
 So leave your Bill Burr schtick for your fantasy football group chat.